Research in Organisation, Work and Technology

 Our research sets the agenda in debates about human resource management and employment relations; ethics, sustainability and management; and information, technology and society.
-This is all part of a wider programme to advance studies of the role and effects of management and organisations in contemporary society.
+This is all part of a wider programme to advance studies of the role and effects of management, leadership and organisations in contemporary society.

-Research by our faculty members covers a variety of topics in Organisation, Work and Technology organised into four main areas along with our research in the Centre for Technological Futures.
+Research by our faculty members covers a variety of topics in Organisation, Work and Technology organised into five main areas along with our research in the Centre for Technological Futures.

 Members of the Department also play a central role in the Lancaster University Centre for Mobilities Research, examining forms of mobile work, its management and effects on workers and society.

 News of serious moral transgressions in the world of business and management, which have far-reaching economic, social and political repercussions, appears in the media with alarming regularity.
 The same intensity and urgency is also reflected in questions about the relationship between business, management and the natural environment.
-Environmental sustainability poses one of the most significant challenges in current attempts to rethink and re-imagine the role and practice of management.
+Environmental sustainability poses one of the most significant challenges in current attempts to rethink and re-imagine the role of society, of various organisations, and the practice in of management.

 The Department has a vibrant research environment and internationally recognised research portfolio focussed on ethics and sustainability.
 Examples of current areas of interest include: